Waganda/alx-system_engineering-devops-1/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello the same as olleh’s mode.
 A script that adds execute permission to all subdirectories only of the current directory.
 A script that creates a directory called my_dir with permissions 751 in the working directory.
+A script that changes gruop owner to school in hello file.